-On March 3, 2020, the Department of Human Centered Design & Engineering hosted XR Day, a day-long symposium exploring the evolving potential in XR design and technologies.
+On November 18, 2021, the Department of Human Centered Design & Engineering hosted XR Day, a day-long symposium exploring the evolving potential in XR design and technologies.
 The event was presented by STMicroelectronics, a strategic partner member of HCDE's Corporate Affiliates Program.

 The development of extended reality hardware, devices, interactions, and apps is advancing at a rapid pace.
 The XR revolution spans augmented, virtual, and mixed realities (AR, VR, MR).
 Past all the hype, what are the capabilities now and in the future?
 What are the hurdles to broader adoption?
 How do we understand the user needs and applications to design for a better future?
 What are the career and research opportunities?